01 Jan Beating the January Blues for the elderly

 2. Stay Active

 Exercise, while important all year round, can be vital to lifting you up during the winter months.
 You can exercise indoors or dress in layers and take your exercise outdoors for some fresh air, if the temperature isn’t too cold.
 Stretching and walking are a couple of ideas to get you started.
-You can also try these indoor exercises, especially with the elderly in mind.
+You can also try these simple indoor exercises, especially with the elderly in mind.

 3. Eat a Balanced Diet